-QNP has adopted a risk-based approach to modern slavery due diligence and has focused on tier one key suppliers and overseas tier two suppliers across its supply chains.
+QNP has adopted a risk-based approach to modern slavery due diligence and has focused on tier-one key suppliers and overseas tier-two suppliers across its supply chains.
 Given their importance to the business, QNP has also considered broader rights considerations for its own direct employees relating to equality, fair pay and safety.

 QNP has used a risk-based approach to assess the risk of modern slavery in its supply chain, assessing suppliers based on jurisdiction, product type and spend as outlined in its Ethical Sourcing and Modern Slavery Procedure.
-The risk-based approach references data from the Bunnings Country Human Rights Index (2020), with the index provided by Wesfarmers.
 QNP's aim is to ensure that human rights are understood, respected and upheld across its supply chains.
 QNP expects its partners and stakeholders to adhere to ethical business conduct standards which are consistent with its policies.

-Modern slavery risks
+Modern slavery risk